particle-iot/spark-sdk-android/README.md

 For some usage examples, check out [Usage](#android-cloud-sdk-usage) below, or play with the `example_app` module included here in the repo.

 ## Usage

+**NOTE:** all SDK methods are intentionally implemented as synchronous, blocking calls, including network calls.
+This blocking API avoids nested callbacks and other complexity, making it easy to write a series of synchronous calls while on a non-UI thread.
+To spare developers some of the awkwardness of making async calls and returning results back to the UI thread, we have supplied the `Async` and `ApiWork` set of convenience classes, a purpose-built wrapper around `AsyncTask` for use with these APIs.
+(See [Extras](#android-cloud-sdk-usage-extras) for more info on this.)

 Cloud SDK usage mostly involves two main classes: